pbiecek/mi2-summer-22/semantic_similarity.md

 -   Verification of whether it is possible to automate the process of annotating datasets for machine learning application - overview of existing tools (optional: outline of package to data annotation for ML)

-### What inter/interns will learn during the summer project
+### What inter/interns will learn during the summer project?

 -   knowledge of medical database ontologies